 First-year students begin in a classroom environment, and demonstrate learning through presentations, research papers, and group activities before moving on to work in an early childhood setting.
 Lesson planning, preparation, and implementation are covered while students manage small groups of children.
 To remain in the program, students must also pass a CPR/first aid test.

-Second year students utilize an online curriculum enhanced with a year-long, in-depth classroom experience at an elementary and pre-school site in our community.
-They work directly with children planning and teaching.
-This exploration experience often inspires students to pursue education careers.
-Second year students must maintain a 3.0 or better GPA to take part in this opportunity.
+Second-year students utilize an online curriculum enhanced with in-depth classroom experience at a local elementary site.
+This includes working directly with children, planning and teaching.
+This experience often inspires students to pursue education careers.
+(Second-year students must maintain a 3.0 or better GPA to take part in this opportunity.)

 Field trips include visits to colleges and outings with preschool children.
-Successful students are self-motivated, confident, outgoing, creative, and good students who enjoy working with children.
+Successful students are self-motivated, confident, outgoing, creative, and enjoy working with children.

 - First Aid